EricJ19/stock-geometizer/DEVELOPMENT.md

     - Change ImGui so the InputText information fits onto the window
     - Modify color/edge constants for more differentiated stocks, which is important to more easily compare stocks.
+    - The README.md was updated with various ways of integrating external libraries.
+        - This was done by examining the my own code in CMakeList.txt and the repositories of those libraries to create steps for the client to integrate all the libraries used for this project.
+        - It was difficult adding the libraries, especially CPR and OpenSSL, so to make is easier for the client, clear steps, links, and code blocks of exactly how to add external libraries were included in README.md.
+    - The README.md was also updated with a description of the usage of this project
+        - My project is a finance tool so it as necessary to include ways of how either a user or a developer can interact with this project.
+        - To make the README.md more visually informative and appealing I looked up Piazza and other websites on how to add images and gifs.
+This was important as it complimented the data visualization nature of the project.